Looking for creative ways to attract pollinators to your garden?

 As you may know, milkweed is the sole host plant of monarchs and, as monarchs migrate between their summer and winter homes, they require milkweeds to continue reproducing while in route.
 Adding milkweeds to your landscape is wildly helpful to butterflies like monarchs and milkweed blooms are popular among all sorts of pollinators including bees.

 But Monarch’s aren’t the only butterflies.
-Get to know some of the butterflies native to your region and plant host plants with each unique species in mind.
+Get to know the butterflies native to your region and plant host plants with each unique species in mind.

 Grow a Patio Pollinator Garden